puppetlabs/puppet-docs/source/puppet/6.0/configuration.md

 ### http_read_timeout

-The time to wait for one block to be read from an HTTP connection.
+The time to wait for data to be read from an HTTP connection.
 If nothing is read after the elapsed interval then the connection will be closed.
-The default value is unlimited.
+The default value is 10 minutes.
 This setting can be a time interval in seconds (30 or 30s), minutes (30m), hours (6h), days (2d), or years (5y).

-- *Default*:
+- *Default*: 10m

 ### http_user_agent

 The HTTP User-Agent string to send when making network requests.

-- *Default*: Puppet/5.5.6 Ruby/2.4.1-p111 (x86_64-darwin15)

-### ignorecache

-This setting has no effect and will be removed in a future Puppet version.

-- *Default*: false
+- *Default*: `Puppet/6.0.1 Ruby/<RUBY VERSION AND PLATFORM>`

 ### ignoremissingtypes